Digital Marketing

 Performance marketing on Facebook and Instagram is a cost-effective way to reach your target audience.

-With Facebook’s marketing tools, marketers can advertise not only on Facebook, but on Messenger, Instagram, and Facebook audience network.
+With Facebook’s marketing tools, marketers can advertise not only on Facebook but on Messenger, Instagram, and the Facebook Audience Network.

-You can set a lifetime budget or a daily budget for advertising on Facebook with $1.00 being the minimum budget.
+You can set a lifetime budget or a daily budget for advertising on Facebook, with $1.00 being the minimum.

 While both platforms pay marketing companies rich dividends, Facebook ads are typically suited for paid advertising campaigns focused on boosting clicks and traffic.
 For reach and impressions, Instagram may be the better choice.